bradwestness/bradwestness.github.io/_posts/2024/2024-04-08-projects-are-interfaces.md

 ---
 layout: post
-title: Internal is Your Friend.
+title: Internal is your friend.
 Projects are Interfaces.
+Oceans are Battlefields.
 categories: [Software,Programming,.NET]
 image: content/images/master_and_commander_header.jpg
 ---